 Whereas asset tracking helps you keep up with the location of your physical resources, asset management is the process of overseeing and controlling them, using information about their condition, value, maintenance, and so on.

 Here’s a very basic example.
-If you use a fitness watch, it tracks you and your movements, much like asset tracking equipment.
+If you use a fitness watch, it tracks you and your movements, much like tracking assets.
 On the other hand, that information becomes far more valuable when you add other data points about yourself, such as what you ate or how much water you drank.
-So, that’s more akin to asset management.
+So, that’s more akin to IoT asset management.

 While that’s certainly an interesting topic for discussion, let’s stay focused on the ins and outs of asset tracking for now.